How to get into Destiny 2

-Destiny is going free-to-play on September 17, which means lots of new players will be making first contact with Bungie's loot-driven shared world shooter.
+Destiny 2 is now free-to-play, and it's on Steam, which means lots of new players will be making first contact with Bungie's loot-driven shared world shooter.
 Destiny 2 has grown enormously since September 2017, and it can all seem a bit confusing at the beginning, so we've produced this guide.
-It’s a cheat sheet, of sorts, to help you come to grips with what to expect from Destiny 2 New Light and Shadowkeep in September.
+It’s a cheat sheet, of sorts, to help you come to grips with what to expect from Destiny 2 New Light and Shadowkeep.

 What do I get with New Light?